Large-scale housing development in downtown Santa Rosa moving forward after 5 years

 Demolition nears completion to make way for new 6-story, 168-unit apartment building in downtown Santa Rosa

-Demolition work neared completion Monday at the site of one of the few large-scale housing developments to move forward in recent years to bring more vibrancy to Santa Rosa’s downtown core.
+Demolition work neared completion Monday at the site of one of the few large-scale housing developments to move forward in recent years in Santa Rosa’s downtown core.

 A new six-story, 168-unit mixed-use apartment building will be constructed at 420 Mendocino Ave., a half-acre site that has housed various retail spaces over the years, including used Lego store The Brick Hutt, a yoga studio and a recycled vintage decor shop.

-Zach Berkowitz, who owns the neighboring commercial property at 404 Mendocino Ave., joined Ed Khakbaz, the owner of 420 Mendocino Ave., in an effort to add more housing downtown.
+Zach Berkowitz, who owns the neighboring commercial property at 404 Mendocino Ave., joined Ed Khakbaz, the owner of 420 Mendocino Ave., in an effort to bring more vibrancy to downtown.

 “We need people downtown spending their money,” Berkowitz said Monday.